-Commented [SV3]: Same comments for Chapter 5.
+Commented [SV9]: Same comments for Chapter 5.

-8 Henderson, Tony, SFMTA, e-mail communication to Elizabeth White, San Francisco Planning Department, and Leigh Lutenski, Office of Economic and Workforce Development on March 30, 2020.
+Leigh Lutenski, Office of Economic and Workforce Development on March 30, 2020.

-and Implementation of these capital improvement measures would reduce transit delay for the identified segments of the K/T Third/Ingleside, 29 Sunset, and 43 Masonic.
-However, given the uncertainty of SFMTA approval of other measures under their jurisdiction, of these measures, and because SFMTA cannot commit funding to these capital improvements, the impact of the proposed project options would remain significant and unavoidable with mitigation, even with implementation of Mitigation Measure M-C-TR-4.
+Implementation of these capital improvement measures would reduce transit delay for the identified segments of the K/T Third/Ingleside, 29 Sunset, and 43 Masonic.
+However, given the uncertainty of SFMTA approval of other measures under their jurisdiction, of these capital improvements measures, and because SFMTA cannot commit funding to themse capital improvements, the impact of the proposed project options would remain significant and unavoidable with mitigation, even with implementation of Mitigation Measure M-C-TR-4.